 Trócaire has a strong, long-established presence in the Gedo region in southern Somalia.

-Over 100,000 people are now in famine but 7.5 million people in the country – over 50 per cent of the population – are at risk of severe food shortages, malnutrition and chronic health problems over the coming months.
+7.5 million people across the the country – over 50 per cent of the population – are at risk of severe food shortages, malnutrition and chronic health problems over the coming months.

 Over 7.7 million people require emergency food assistance in southern Ethiopia, in addition to the 7 million who are already receiving government support.
 This number is set to rise further, due to consecutve poor rainy seasons.